abuicke/tarot/minor arcana/wands/4 of Wands.md

 2) Seeking support to manifest an intention.
 3) A positive routine, achieving goals, establishing good patterns.
 4) A desired direction for the future.
+5) Established in one's direction.
+Knowing where one wants to go and how they're going to get there.